Sahilb315/social_app/README.md

 A Social App which is similar to X(Twitter) which has features like User's Authentication and an Full- Fledged Backend.
 The user can Post, Reply, Like - Comment - Bookmark and interact with other users.
 The user can also switch between Light & Dark mode which enhances the user's experience.

+The user can edit his profile and enter details like Bio, Location, Field(He works in or Interested in)

 ### Built with

 - Flutter